NASA-AMMOS/Landform/Web/README.md

 1. `npm run show-venue` - the server will connect to live AWS services for that venue.
 1. `npm start` will start both the backend api server on port 8081 and the frontend react dev server on port 3000 (the frontend server will proxy backend routes to the backend server).
     1. You can also run the api server and client servers independently with `npm run server` and `npm run client`.
 This is convenient when doing backend dev so that you can independently restart the backend server.
-    1. To use the debug build of `TilingServer.exe` instead of the release version, set the environment variable `DEBUG_TILING_SERVER=true`.
 1. Typically you should not need to restart the frontend server for frontend dev because it uses hot module reloading.
 However, if you modify the backend server you will need to restart it.
 1. Go to http://localhost:3000 and follow the instructions to login and generate an API token.
 Note that SSO login will only work when deployed to the production server URL given above, and LDAP login will only work when the server is within the JPL firewall (i.e. not deployed to AWS for production).